oroinc/documentation/backend/security/acl.rst

 Every search query is ACL protected with Search ACL helper.
 This helper limits data with the current access levels for entities which are used in the query.

+.. admonition:: Business Tip

+   Discover how |digital transformation in manufacturing| improves operations, customer experiences, and sales by reading our guide.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin